 The USA is becoming more polarised as the Trump presidency rages on.
 Racism, sexism and homophobia are regular features of his administration and the president is exceptional at egging on and encouraging disgusting behaviour often from a racist, sexist or homophobic perspective.
 Trump, his team and his supporters are largely anti-abortion, which puts reproductive rights in grave danger.
 Abortion was legalised in the US 47 years ago with the Roe v Wade Supreme Court ruling, yet the struggle to protect this right is far from over.
 With Trump in power, the state of abortion rights and access to this procedure is desperate.
 This is a dangerous time for the right to choose across the world.

-Trump, many of his supporters and close colleagues are anti-abortion/pro-life, but yet they are mainly middle-aged white men.
-It’s hard to understand why think that they get to have a say over what people can and cannot do with their body and their health?
+Trump, many of his supporters and close colleagues are anti-abortion/pro-life, yet they are mainly middle-aged white men.
+It’s hard to understand why think that they get to have a say over what people can and cannot do with their body and their health.
 After all, they are not the ones who have to go through the pregnancy and whose body is in question.
-As allies, we need to stand up and support the right to choose, even in another continent.
+We need to stand up and support the right to choose, even in another continent.
 Even if we would not choose abortion for ourselves, we have to recognise it as a fundamental human right and as a human right, we should fight to protect it across the world.

 However, Trump and his pro-life administration are not just threatening the rights of those affected in the US, but cast doubt over the security of those rights in other parts of the world.
 The President is able to exploit US economic power and foreign power, with Trump using such abilities to enforce his pro-life viewpoints globally.

-In what can be described as ‘reproductive imperialism’, the US has played a key role in restricting abortion rights beyond its borders in countries, which receive economic aid and assistance.
+In what can be described as ‘reproductive imperialism’, the US has played a key role in restricting abortion rights beyond its borders in other countries that receive economic aid and assistance from the US.
 The global gag rule, an example of these imperialist policies, was enacted in 1984 by President Ronald Reagan.
 It prevented foreign non-government organisations (NGOs) that receive US aid, from providing particular services or restricting the circumstances in which they can.
 In many cases, services limited or even restricted include reproductive and sexual health and abortions.

 Pro-life campaigning groups in the US are matched by anti-abortion organisations and campaigns here in the UK, where the right to choose also attracts criticism and protest.
 Sadly, in the UK being harassed outside an abortion clinic is a reality for so many, making an already difficult personal experience even more traumatic.
 Groups like Back Off have campaigned to introduce a national law to create a ‘buffer zone’, which would prohibit campaigning against abortion within a certain distance of a clinic.
 Despite these widespread campaigns the proposal has been widely rejected under the guise of ‘free speech’.
 Some local authorities have already introduced such zones and made progress towards truly protecting abortion rights, but at a national level, screaming at and abusing those accessing these clinics, for making their own choices, remains legal.